Cargo/Handlebars.mode/README.md

 #### Automatic, via Finder

-Either *Clone in Desktop* or *Download ZIP* and unzip, and double-click `Handlebars.mode` or open it with Coda 2.
+Either *Clone in Desktop* or *Download ZIP*.
+Note that when downloading a ZIP you will need to first unzip, then, if necessary, rename the unzipped directory from `Handlebars.mode-branchname` to `Handlebars.mode`.
+Next, double-click `Handlebars.mode` or open it with Coda 2.
 When asked by Coda 2 if you want to install the mode, click *Install*.

 #### Manual, via Terminal